Introduction: The Question of Control

 In 2025, this layer is dominated by GAMA (Google, Amazon, Meta, Apple) and the 'Magnificent Seven':

-• Cloud: AWS dominates, generates the majority of Amazon's operating profit
+- Cloud: AWS dominates and generates the bulk of Amazon's operating profit

-• Mobile: Google (Android) & Apple (iOS) hold a duopoly over app access
+- Mobile: Google (Android) and Apple (iOS) hold a duopoly over app access

-The existing market concentration has been further amplified since 2024 by massive AI investments.
+The existing market concentration has been driven even higher since 2024 by massive AI investments.

-Empirically: The high barriers to entry in the AI sector favour established players with corresponding capital resources.
+The upshot: the high barriers to entry in the AI sector favour established players with deep capital reserves.

 The Regulatory Counter-Offensive: The 'Brussels Effect'

-The only global actor countering this dominance with comprehensive, hard regulation is the European Union with its legislative package comprising the Digital Services Act (DSA) and the Digital Markets Act (DMA).
+The only global actor pushing back against this dominance with comprehensive, hard-edged regulation is the European Union, through its legislative package of the Digital Services Act (DSA) and the Digital Markets Act (DMA).
 [22] [24]

 Digital Markets Act (DMA)